Review update: The 2019 Chevrolet Colorado ZR2 can tackle the concrete jungle

-Why use a sledgehammer when a ball peen hammer will do?
+Why use a sledgehammer when a ball-peen hammer will do?

 That’s the question the Chevrolet Colorado ZR2 asks.

-It’s an off-road monster that can dance with the larger goliaths off the beaten path, but it’s more nimble and liveable both on the trail and in the urban concrete jungle.
+It’s an off-road monster that can dance with the larger Goliaths off the beaten path, but it’s more nimble and livable both on the trail and in the urban jungle.

-I recently spent a week with the 2019 Chevrolet Chevrolet Colorado ZR2 in the city.
+I recently spent a week with the 2019 Chevrolet Colorado ZR2 in the city.
 Priced from $42,500 and $47,490 as tested, my 2019 Chevrolet Colorado ZR2 featured the optional turbodiesel engine for $3,500 and Cajun Red Tintcoat paint for $495.
-It had everything one really needs for an off-road adventure, but if you expect LED lighting, fun Easter eggs, or cooled seats, you'll have to look elsewhere because this is a tool for adventures.
+It had everything needed for an off-road adventure, but if you expect LED lighting, fun Easter eggs, or cooled seats, you'll have to look elsewhere.

 We know the ZR2 can tackle off-road challenges with ease thanks to its stout hardware, including front and rear locking differentials, but what is it like to drive day to day when the trail isn’t always part of the equation?
 Here’s what I learned.